-3 Signs You Might Be About to Relapse
+Relapse: 3 Signs You Might get one

 Unfortunately for many addicts, sobering up is not as simple as removing all traces of a drug from their bodies and then experiencing substance-free days for the rest of their lives.
-Relapsing happens more often than many patients would like to admit.
+Relapse happens more often than many patients would like to admit.
 The first step to overcoming addiction is to identify when you are most likely to fall back into drug use.
 Before you end up relapsing and having to head back to a Malibu addiction center for assistance, there are often some very clear warning signs that you can watch out for.

-- Being Too Confident About Your Recovery
+Being Too Confident About Your Recovery – Relapse first sign

 When you start feeling better, it can be easy to think that you no longer need to keep the treatment going.
 This is the same sort of thinking that often gets people with a mental illness into relapses of their own.
 Since they start taking medication, they start to feel better.
 Once they feel better, they may think that they no longer need to keep taking their medicine.
 Because they no longer take their medicine, they experience a crash right back into the awful symptoms they were avoiding in the first place.